 LIFT honors and rewards not only Highly Effective teachers, but also those who have earned Effective ratings.
-For the first time, these educators will be recognized for their performance, becoming eligible for additional compensation and differentiated observations.
+These educators will be recognized for their performance, becoming eligible for additional compensation and, for those who qualify, differentiated observations.

 Increase Career Stability